 Larger shofars usually 60 centimeters or more.
 These shofars come from a Kudu and are used by the Jewish community and have two significant curves for them.

-Kudu Shofar and other Judaica are available at Judaicamore.com.
+Kudu Shofar and other Judaica for sale products are available at Judaicamore.com.